jacksonk-price/akc_scraper/README.md

 This script uses the names collected in breed_name_scraper.rb to gather information from the [American Kennel Club](https://www.akc.org/) such as a description, energy_score, trainability_score, etc. This information is then outputted into a CSV file.

 ## Data
-You can view the data collected [here](https://github.com/jacksonk-price/akc_scraper/blob/master/output/dogs.csv)
+You can view and download the data that was collected [here](https://github.com/jacksonk-price/akc_scraper/blob/master/output/dogs.csv).

 ## To Do